Organized by: The African Alliance for People-Centred Justice and the Ibero-American Alliance for Access to Justice

 In partnership with: The Hague Institute for Innovation of Law (HiiL), Pathfinders for Peaceful Just and Inclusive Societies (NYU Center on International Cooperation), Red Internacional de Justicia Abierta (RIJA), and the United Nations Development Programme (UNDP).

-The High-Level Dialogue seeks to create a high-level judicial space for collective reflection between judges from Africa and Latin America and the Caribbean on how courts can strengthen stability and public trust through people-centered and open justice approaches.
+Convened as a side-event to the Justice Matters 2026, the High-Level Dialogue seeks to create a high-level judicial space for collective reflection between judges from Africa and Latin America and the Caribbean on how courts can strengthen stability and public trust through people-centered and open justice approaches.

 The dialogue aims to identify reforms that have demonstrated measurable institutional and societal impact, to explore how evidence and justice needs data can guide judicial leadership, and to articulate the contribution of accessible dispute resolution to economic resilience and conflict prevention.